 Spoilers ahead!
-A look at the two-part season finale of NBC’s “Superstore” can be found below.
-However this has been a while now, I’ve just started watching it and am in loooove!
+The two-part season finale of NBC’s “Superstore” can be found below.
+However, this has been a while now; I’ve just started watching it and am in love!

 As of right now, “Cloud 9 has been closed.”

 It was the end of an era for Dina in her police officer Halloween costume after six seasons of “Superstore” on NBC, which included a tornado, a sex tape, a pandemic, and many other events.
-Cloud 9’s time at the store came to an end in typical “Superstore” fashion, with slushy vomit, tears from Glenn (Mark McKinney), and a happy ending.
+Cloud 9’s time at the store ended in typical “Superstore” fashion, with slushy vomit, tears from Glenn (Mark McKinney), and a happy ending.